iaora/112-StudyGroup/week1-LL.md

-Welcome to 112 study group! :+1:
+#Welcome to 112 study group! :+1:

-Feel free to add/message me on Facebook(www(.)facebook(.)com/jamiee.liao) or email me at j.liao5079 @gmail.com with any questions about the course, future courses, or anything in general :)
+We will be going over some Big-O review and introduce the various Linked List methods (insert, delete, search) and the different types of Linked List (single, double, circular).

 #Creating a Linked List
 ```java